icidasset/icidasset/src/Writings/health-fitness.md

 - Repair your gut lining with bone broth.
 - Supplement sodium (salt) and magnesium when feeling weak/dizzy while exercising.
 - You can improve your metabolic rate by paying attention to your sleep and your zinc levels, taking cold plunges/showers, and eating one tablespoon of coconut oil per day.
+- You have to train your body/microbiome to learn to digest new kinds of fibre.
+So if you've never eaten something, eat a tiny bit of it, and work your way up.